 - Host a Virtual Run/Walk/Ride Challenge.
 Based on the traditional 5k fundraiser, this is an easy way to avoid the crowds (and skip the challenges and costs that go along with organizing logistics for a large group).
 Have participants pay a small fee to sign up and commit to running, walking, or riding the designated distance, either during a certain time period or on a select date.
 Participants can also share the cause with their friends and family, who can help support them by sending additional donations.
 Offer prizes for the fastest participants in various age groups, for the participants with the most funds raised, and more.
 While you could self-manage this online fundraiser, there are a number of digital platforms available that make handling the logistics and receiving donations relatively simple.

 - Sell a Product Online.
 Instead of hosting a table in the cafeteria or outside the local grocery store, take your fundraising product sales online.
 Many of the brands that sell products for fundraising in-person also provide convenient platforms for online sales.
 For example, Country Meats offers an online fundraising platform where each nonprofit receives a unique URL for their fundraiser; supporters simply use that link to select their preferred meat stick flavors and quantities, place their order (which will be shipped directly to their home), and the nonprofit automatically receives credit toward their goal.
 With this model, your group only has to worry about promoting your cause and sharing your unique URL with friends and family members—no accounting, order-taking, or product shipping necessary!
+Make sure to download these shareable social media files.

 - Offer Virtual Classes.
 Use your group’s unique skills to reach supporters and raise funds.
 Sports teams can offer virtual lessons regarding specific skills, music groups can offer instrumental instruction, artistically-minded groups can offer online painting, drawing, or crafting classes, upper-classmen can offer tutoring for younger students—the possibilities are endless!
 Consider what your group is best at, then ask supporters to pay a small fee to attend a virtual class on that topic.